Enduro

-Enduro is a form of motorcycle sport run on extended cross-country, off-road courses.
+Enduro is a form of off-road motorcycle sport run on extended cross-country courses.
 Enduro consists of many different obstacles and challenges.
-The main type of enduro event, and the format to which the World Enduro Championship is run, is a time-card enduro, whereby a number of stages are raced in a time trial against the clock.
+The main type of enduro event, and the format to which the FIM Enduro World Championship is run, is a time-card enduro, whereby a number of stages are raced in a time trial against the clock.